BASED IN SLIGO, IRELAND

-A year later, in 1974 their manager, Oliver Barry, secured the group a recording contract with UK record company, Young Blood, a division of CBS.
-Band leader Don O'Connor was also featured in Spotlight that year after complaining to the weekly entertainment magazine that their "rock" coverage was heavily influenced by a non existent Dublin rock scene.
-"We are faced each week," wrote Don, "with this stuff about the break-up of some previously unheard of rock group or a write up on some Cat's Pyjamas or others who haven't got the price of a van."
+In April, 1974 the band released their second single, One For The Boys, which despite a major publicity campaign, did not follow its predecessor into the charts.
+Later that year, the band caused some controversy when leader Don O'Connor was featured in Spotlight complaining to the weekly entertainment magazine that their "rock" coverage was heavily influenced by a non existent Dublin rock scene.
+"We are faced each week," wrote Don, "with this stuff about the break-up of some previously unheard of rock group or a write-up on some Cat's Pyjamas or others who haven't got the price of a van."
 Meanwhile, rural working bands like Reform were totally ignored (full article below).

 In 1978, Reform performed their own composition, “You Gotta' Get Up”, in the National Song Contest but were pipped by Colm Wilkinson performing “Born To Sing”.
-Colm went on to represent Ireland in that years Eurovision Song Contest.
-The band's recording of the song made the Irish Charts later that year, at the time, an unusual feat for an Irish Rock Band, especially one based outside of Dublin.
+Colm went on to represent Ireland in that year's Eurovision Song Contest.
+The band's recording of the song made the Irish Top ten peaking at number 3.
+At the time, still an unusual feat for an Irish rock Band, especially one based outside of Dublin.

 To mark the 25th Anniversary of Buddy Holly’s death in 1984, the group were invited by the Limerick Rock ‘n’ Roll Club to top the bill at their Buddy Holly Convention.
 To honour the memory of Buddy Holly the group recorded a medley of Holly’s tunes.
 This recording was never issued commercially.